Watch and Listen: Understanding Audio-Visual-Speech Moments with Multimodal LLM: Experiments

-We can observe that in \textbf{\textit{Training Stages}} section, Stage 1 focuses solely on modality alignment and no temporal information is included, therefore does not performing well on moment retrieval.
-However, after training in Stage 2, the model acquires around 50\% of its moment retrieval capability.
+\textbf{Ablation Studies.} We conduct ablation experiments to assess the contribution of different components, including the \textbf{training strategy}, the \textbf{Query-Based Connector}, and the \textbf{number of frames} processed by the model.
+As shown in Table~\ref{table:abmr} and Table~\ref{table:absc}, we compare our adaptive weighting strategy against simpler alternatives.
+The \textbf{Addition} baseline directly sums the modality features without weighting.
+The \textbf{Fixed Weights} baseline assigns equal weights (e.g., 0.33 each in AVS), or fixed values depending on the modality pair (e.g., 0.5 for each active modality and 0 for inactive ones in VS/AV), and uses only the visual stream in visual-only tasks (weight of 1, others set to 0).
+These comparisons confirm the effectiveness of our query-adaptive weighting mechanism.
+We can observe that in \textbf{\textit{Training Stages}} section, Stage 1 focuses solely on modality alignment and no temporal information is included, therefore does not performing well across two tasks.
+However, after training in Stage 2, the model acquires around 50\% of its capability.
 For the \textbf{\textit{Connector}} ablation, we find that simply adding all modalities together does not allow the model to emphasize the more important modalities, resulting in a drop in performance.
 Similarly, in the \textbf{\textit{Fixed Weights}} ablation for AVS/VS/AV tasks, assigning equal weights to modalities fails to effectively capture their varying importance, leading to inferior performance compared to using dynamic modality weights.
 However, fixing visual weight to 1 indeed leads to slightly better performance in visual-only (V) setting.
 We also observe that increasing the number of frames used by the model (from 64 to 128) leads to performance improvement in every scenario.
-This trend is also consistent with the findings in Segment Captioning presented in the \textbf{Appendix.} \looseness=-1
+This trend is consistent with the findings in both of the Moment Retrieval and Segment Captioning. \looseness=-1